-- To provide basic knowledge about the project methodology. - After the successful completion of the course the student will come to know how to carry out the project work
+- To provide basic knowledge about the project methodology. - The student know how to carry out the project work.

-Introduction: Project- Meaning- Features- Objectives of project- Difference between dissertation and Thesis.
+Introduction: Project - Meaning - Features - Objectives of project - Difference between dissertation and Thesis.

-Identification of project problems- Problems related to Finance, Marketing, HRM, EDP, Banking
+Identification of project problems - Problems related to Finance, Marketing, HRM, EDP, Banking.

-Review of Literature - Sampling- Selection of sample- Collection of data.
+Review of Literature - Sampling - Selection of sample - Collection of data.

-Data analysis- Percentage and trend analysis- Numerical evaluation- Justification and interpretation.
+Data analysis - Percentage and trend analysis - Numerical evaluation - Justification and interpretation.